NREL/ROSCO/README.md

 conda install -y wisdem
 ```
 #### Installing ROSCO
-You should first be sure that you are stull in the `wisdem-env` environment.
+You should first be sure that you are still in the `wisdem-env` environment.

 1. clone the git repository and initiate the submodule:
 ```